hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_b10000/index.md

 Explaining all the requirements for using Active Peer Persistence is beyond the scope of this document.
 Be understood with the [Active Peer Persistence limitations](#active_peer_persistence_limitations) with the HPE CSI Driver before proceeding.

 When using Active Peer Persistence, the CSP can't be allowed to manage the hosts on the backend arrays.
-While it's capable of creating hosts, the host needs to be admitted to RCGs manually to ensure the correct parameters are applied (see [Manual Host and RCG Creation](#manual_host_and_rcg_creation).
+While it's capable of creating hosts, the host needs to be admitted to RCGs manually to ensure the correct parameters are applied (see [Manual Host and RCG Creation](#manual_host_and_rcg_creation)).

 !!! important
     The rest of this section assumes familiarity with the [HPE Active Peer Persistence technical white paper](https://www.hpe.com/psnow/doc/a00115612enw) and the terminology used therein.